bolcom/unFTP/README.md

 ## License

-You're free to use, modify and distribute this software under the terms of the Apache-2.0 license, whichever has your preference.
+You're free to use, modify and distribute this software under the terms of the Apache-2.0 license.